Kamal111-code/100-days-of-coding/Week01/Day02/Problem.md

-# Maximum Profit with One Strategy Modification
+# Best Time to Buy and Sell Stock using Strategy

 ## Problem Statement
 You are given two integer arrays `prices` and `strategy` of equal length `n`.